 This was an early piece made from toned paper and charcoal.
 What I love most about this piece was the strong shadows and how challenging my point of view was.
 I actual sat on the concrete floors of the studio for weeks just at the edge of a table holding these objects.
-We have a monk looking towards the heavens, fruit peeking over the edge of a bowl to greet us, and the active wings of Nike.
-For me, this piece sings of an eventful moment, almost foreshadowing it.
+We have a monk … More Perspective Still Life

 This piece is a part of a series of “Doodles” which I use to play with movement, weight, and patterns.
 I usually will draw one once a month, as a warm up technique.
 I use a black sharpie and a blank piece of computer paper and allow these shapes to take form.
-This is a good technique for the imagination and to get creative flow.
-Additionally, each piece in this “Doodle” series is inspired by a speech or public conversation.
+This is a … More Convocation Piece-Fall 1

 I would consider this piece to be a drawing rather than a painting.
 The reason for this being that the process of painting in watercolor has so strong of a drawing foundation.
 The watercolor used simply highlighted the lines of a quick pencil sketch, while adding chroma to the image.